Demayl/raku-Sys-IP/README.md

 Get system IP / Interfaces with Raku programming language

 ## VERSION
-WIP
+0.1.0

 ## DESCRIPTION

-Get system IP addresses and interfaces.
+Get system IP/DNS/Gateway addresses and interfaces.
 It doesn't rely on ifconfig/ipconfig etc. It does this by using routing table default route and C ABI.
 All method works fine on Linux only ( for now ).
 BSD is the next target.